“Heart of Glass”

 Verse–chorus with extended guitar coda

 “Purple Rain,” released in 1984 by Prince and the Revolution, is a power ballad built around a verse–chorus structure that expands into a long, expressive guitar-led outro.
-The song typically unfolds as an introduction followed by three verse–chorus cycles, culminating in an extended solo and fade, resulting in a runtime of over eight minutes, and it blends elements of rock, soul, and gospel.
+The song unfolds as an introduction followed by three verse–chorus cycles and culminates in an extended guitar solo and fade, bringing the runtime to more than eight minutes.
+Its musical vocabulary draws from rock, soul, and gospel.
 The song plays a central role in both the album Purple Rain and the film of the same name, serving as the musical and narrative focal point.
 Within the movie, each verse corresponds to a different strained relationship faced by Prince’s character, and the song is dedicated to his father.

 Harmonically, the song is fairly repetitive, emphasizing tone color, phrasing, and dynamics rather than elaborate chord motion.
-The guitar solo develops gradually, favoring long, sustained notes, expressive bends, and controlled vibrato over speed or technical display.
-Prince's measured phrasing lets intensity accumulate organically across the extended outro.
-Prince’s vocal delivery shifts from restraint to heightened urgency as the track progresses, mirroring the expanding instrumental texture.
+The guitar solo develops gradually through long sustained notes, blues-inflected bends, controlled vibrato, and measured phrasing, allowing the intensity to accumulate across the extended outro.
+Prince’s vocal delivery shifts from restraint to heightened urgency as the track progresses, corresponding with the growing instrumental texture.
 The climactic guitar solo demonstrates his Hendrix-inspired phrasing, blending blues-inflected bends, sustained notes, and expressive dynamics that heighten the track's dramatic tension.